appdev-projects/ruby-sandbox/README.md

 Use this repository as a workspace to experiment in `irb` terminals, write Ruby code in the editor, and save your notes to GitHub by committing and pushing.

+"To DO List Creator, to help with forgetting tasks"

 - Ruby version: `3.2.1`